 Prior to his appointment as a federal prosecutor, Lamb was a Captain in the U.S. Marine Corps.
 He completed active duty service in 2013 and joined the Marine Corps Reserves.

 Lamb resides in Mt.
-Lebanon, the southern suburb of Pittsburgh where he grew up.
+Lebanon, where he also grew up.
 His grandfather was the Democratic Majority Leader in the State Senate in the early 1970s, and later served in Governor Robert Casey’s Cabinet.
 Conor’s uncle, Michael Lamb, is the Pittsburgh City Controller.

 Lamb graduated from Central Catholic High School in 2002 and the University of Pennsylvania in 2006.
 He earned his law degree from Penn in 2009.